Free-Range

 Free range

-Despite common belief that free-ranging hens' welfare is much higher than that of hens raised in caged or barn-laid systems, hens in free range systems still suffer immensely.
+Hens in free range systems still suffer immensely.
 Like in barn-laid systems, hens in free-range systems are unable to establish their social pecking order, which causes huge stress and consequently aggression among the flock.
-Hens are still subjected to painful beak mutilation where the tip of their beak is removed, and are still culled at 18 months old when they are no longer considered ‘useful’ or ‘economically viable’.
+Hens are still subjected to painful beak mutilation where the tip of their beak is removed, and are still killed at 18 months old when they are no longer considered 'useful' or 'economically viable'.
 Lastly, for every hen in the free-range egg system, there was still one male chick killed in a macerator or gas chamber.